TomsaJ/TomsaJ/README.md

 # 👨🏼‍💻 About Me:
 I study computer science at the South Westphalia University of Applied Sciences.
 Below you can see in which programming languages I have experience and two programs from Adobe.
-I am uploading code here to show a few modules of what is done there.

 # 💻 Tech Stack: